YAlmonkari/RaspberryPiSteamingAndPictures/README.md

 <img src=20231225_160443.jpg>

 In the picture we got a PiHut HQ Camera Mount aviable at ThePiHut web page, a HQ Camera Module, a Raspberry Pi 4b+ and a Touch Screen.
+The pinhole is a RealitySoSubtle laser drilled 0.1mm pinhole.